harness/developer-hub/kb/security-testing-orchestration/security-testing-orchestration-faqs.md

 sidebar_position: 2
 ---

-## How to prevent the user who requested the exemption from approving it?
+## Can I prevent the user who requested an exemption from approving it?

 To approve exemptions, users must have the **Approve/Reject** permission.
 Currently, Harness STO doesn't have a setting to prevent the user who requested the exemption from also approving it.

+## Can the size of the container image impact pod eviction during a scan?

+Yes, the size of the container image contributes to resource utilization, especially large images (around 4GB).
+Make sure the container has sufficient resources allocated to prevent eviction during resource-intensive tasks, such as Aqua scans.

+## Pod evicted during an Aqua scan

+Pod eviction during an Aqua scan can be attributed to resource constraints, especially with a large image size (around 4GB).

+To address pod eviction during an Aqua scan, increase container resource limits by adjusting the resource requests and limits for the container.

-## Why is the STO Grype step throwing the exception `db could not be loaded: the vulnerability database was built n weeks ago (max allowed age is 5 days)`?
+## Why is the STO Grype step throwing the exception "db could not be loaded: the vulnerability database was built n weeks ago (max allowed age is 5 days)"?

 This exception, indicates that the Grype step in the STO process is unable to load the vulnerability database due to its age exceeding the maximum allowed age of 5 days.
 If the environment where you're running these scans has restricted internet connectivity (firewalled), you must set up a local database for Grype to update itself.
 For comprehensive documentation for the initial setup, configuring the local database, and final configuration, go to [Set up Grype in air-gapped environments](https://developer.harness.io/docs/security-testing-orchestration/sto-techref-category/grype/grype-setup-in-airgapped/).